 Berberine is an herbal supplement that the FDA doesn’t regulate the same way as food and prescription medication.
 It can’t be used to diagnose, treat, cure, or prevent any diseases, including type 2 diabetes, high cholesterol, insulin resistance, and everything else that research explores but hasn’t confirmed.
 Always talk to your doctor before trying a new supplement, and don’t stop taking prescription medication to try berberine without their approval.

 Berberine interacts with several liver enzymes called cytochromes (specifically CYP2D6, CYP2C9, and CYP3A4, all of which come from cytochrome P450).
 These enzymes break down medications and help our bodies build cholesterol and certain steroids.
 While berberine isn’t the only supplement that interacts with cytochrome P450, it’s important to note because it can influence how much of your prescription medication gets absorbed.
-If your medicine has a warning not to eat grapefruit while taking it, you shouldn’t take berberine with it either.
+If your medication has a warning not to eat grapefruit while taking it, you shouldn’t take berberine with it either.
 (This is why it’s essential to check with your doctor before starting berberine, as the list of potential cytochrome P450 interactions is quite long.)

 Several other medications interact poorly with berberine.
+These include:

 Tacrolimus, cyclosporin, and other oral chemotherapy drugs like bosutinib.
-Some studies have found that berberine has a slight immunosuppressive effect, particularly on T cells, a kind of white blood cell central to immune system functioning.
+Some studies have found that berberine has a slight immunosuppressive effect, particularly on T cells, a kind of white blood cell central to immune system functioning.28

 Sildenafil (Viagra), tadalafil (Cialis), vardenafil (Levitra), and avanafil (Stendra).
 These medications are vasodilators, which increase blood flow and lower blood pressure.
+You might take them for hypertension, erectile dysfunction, or an enlarged prostate.
 Berberine also lowers your blood pressure, so combining the two can dangerously lower your blood pressure levels.
-You might take them for hypertension, erectile dysfunction, or an enlarged prostate.

 If you have diabetes and take insulin, be careful while taking berberine.
 Since it can lower your insulin resistance, you might need to use less insulin than before to stabilize your blood sugar.
 Keep an eye out for low or dropping blood sugar levels, as hypoglycemia can be extremely dangerous.
 It’s best to check in with your endocrinologist beforehand if you want to try berberine supplements.

-Each capsule contains 500mg of pure berberine HCl, and Double Wood encourages you to take anywhere from 2-4 capsules daily, each three hours apart with food.
-There are 60 capsules in every bottle, so depending on how many you take daily, you might find that a bottle lasts anywhere from two weeks to one month since there are 60 capsules in every bottle.
+Each capsule contains 500mg of pure berberine HCl, and on its website, Double Wood encourages you to take anywhere from 2-4 capsules daily, each three hours apart with food.
+Following these instructions, you might find that a bottle lasts anywhere from two weeks to one month since there are 60 capsules in every bottle.

 Subscriptions are all processed through the third-party service Recharge.
 You can choose how frequently you’d like to have a new bottle delivered: